Synagogue: Seating

 Originally, synagogues were made devoid of much furniture, the Jewish congregants in Spain, the Maghreb (North Africa), Babylonia, the Land of Israel and Yemen having a custom to sit upon the floor, which had been strewn with mats and cushions, rather than upon chairs or benches.
 In other European towns and cities, however, Jewish congregants would sit upon chairs and benches.
 Today, the custom has spread in all places to sit upon chairs and benches.

-Until the 19th century, in an Ashkenazi synagogue, all seats most often faced the Torah Ark.
-In a Sephardic synagogue, seats were usually arranged around the perimeter of the sanctuary, but when the worshipers stood up to pray, everyone faced the Ark.
+In an Ashkenazi synagogue, all seats most often face the Torah Ark, meaning that congregants sit in rows.
+In a Sephardic synagogue, seats are usually arranged around the perimeter of the sanctuary, but during the main prayer, Amidah, everyone face the Ark.

 Special seats

-Many current synagogues have an elaborate chair named for the prophet Elijah, which is only sat upon during the ceremony of Brit milah.
+Many current synagogues have an elaborate chair named for the prophet Elijah, which is only sat upon during the ceremony of brit milah.

 In ancient synagogues, a special chair placed on the wall facing Jerusalem and next to the Torah Shrine was reserved for the prominent members of the congregation and for important guests.
 Such a stone-carved and inscribed seat was discovered at archaeological excavations in the synagogue at Chorazin in Galilee and dates from the 4th–6th century; another one was discovered at the Delos Synagogue, complete with a footstool.

 Rules for attendees

 Removing one's shoes

 In Yemen, the Jewish custom was to remove one's shoes immediately prior to entering the synagogue, a custom that had been observed by Jews in other places in earlier times.
-The same practice of removing one's shoes before entering the synagogue was also largely observed among Jews in Morocco in the early 20th-century.
+The same practice of removing one's shoes before entering the synagogue was also largely observed among Jews in Morocco in the early 20th century.
 On the island of Djerba in Tunisia, Jews still remove their shoes when entering a synagogue.
-The custom of removing one's shoes is no longer practiced in Israel, the United Kingdom, or the United States.
+The custom of removing one's shoes is no longer practiced in Israel, the United Kingdom, or the United States, and which custom, as in former times, was dependent upon whether or not the wearer considered it a thing of contempt to stand before God while wearing shoes.
+In Christian countries, where it was thought not offensive to stand before a king while wearing shoes, it was likewise permitted to do so in a house of prayer.
 However, in Karaite Judaism, the custom of removing one's shoes prior to entering a synagogue is still observed worldwide.